 The FTC Government document also states that MLM “is inherently flawed, unfair, and deceptive.

 Please remember that this review is NOT about the video-on-demand or exercise programs produced by Team Beachbody.
 These programs have good ratings and high satisfaction.
-This review is about the MLM portion of this company and how they make their money.
+My review is about the MLM portion of this company and how they make their money.

-I do not believe Team Beachbody is a scam, but I do have my concerns about the integrity of this company and how they treat their MLM coaches.
 Only a select few at the top make money.
 But Team Beachbody, just like all other MLM companies, work on hype.
 They talk up the high income, so you believe you will also make that kind of money.

 What sets this MLM company apart from any other MLM company is how they tell their coaches they can not do certain things to promote their business, yet the company itself goes against the policy they wrote.
 Also, the way they sold on demand to Netflix.
 They literally took money away from their coaches to make big money for themselves.